Tampa Bay Catholics and Evangelicals discuss the environment and disease outbreaks

 Join us if you’re ready to lead a Creation Care team or of you wish to register an already exiting team.

-oin us if you’re ready to lead your team and meet at least once a month for the next year to produce real results in your community.
+Join us if you’re ready to lead your team and meet at least once a month for the next year to produce real results in your community.

 If you wish for your CCT to be listed on the map below, please let us know!
+We only add CCTs to the map after we have CCT leader's permission.

 Every month, your group will receive a resource e-mail.
 It might contain an advocacy alert, hands-on activities for your team to undertake whether you're sustainability novices or veterans, and a reflection/prayer to spur discussion or to use at your meetings.